Construction partner chosen to modernise Antarctic infrastructure

 BAM has teamed up with major European design consultants SWECO to assist with project delivery.

-Commissioned by NERC, this long-term UK partnership will last between seven and ten years and is worth an estimated £100m.
+Commissioned by NERC, this long-term UK partnership will last between seven and ten years and is worth an estimated £100 million.
 The modernisation programme will enable a world-leading capability to ensure that Britain remains at the forefront of climate, biodiversity and ocean research in the polar regions.

 One of the first projects to be undertaken is the redevelopment of the wharf at the BAS Rothera Research Station on the Antarctic Peninsula.
 This is part of the enhancement of polar facilities to accommodate the new state-of-the-art polar research vessel the RRS Sir David Attenborough.